Guide to Steel Types

 AUS8

-A solid entry-level steel that’s easy to sharpen, durable, rust resistant, and affordable.
+Also known as INOX, AUS8 is a solid entry-level steel that’s easy to sharpen, durable, rust resistant, and affordable.
 Produced by Aichi Steel Company, it’s similar to AUS10 but with slightly less edge retention.

 HRC: 58-59